 Deep purple colour, young and lithe.
 An exotic berry mix of raspberries and blueberries, intense and ripe.
 Oak is measured and sits comfortably alongside dried herbs and red licorice.
 It’s a lovely blend, richly berry fruited, tannins and acidity support the primary fruit.
 Very good (02 Mar 2020)

 Selectiv’-harvested at night, open-fermented, maceration pigeage, nine days on skins, maturation in French oak (30% new) for 18 months.
 A shiraz of great quality and style, with the dark berry fruits, tannins and oak in perfect harmony.

 Selectiv’-harvested, primary fermentation in open grape receival bins, 65% taken to tank for 35 days on skins, 35% kept on skins, maturation in French hogsheads for 17 months.
 Bright crimson; fresh, juicy cassis flavours all point to careful control of pH.

+Do you have a question about Max & Me, our vineyards, or any of our wines?
+Please enter the details below and we will be in touch.
 And if in the Barossa, please visit our Tasting Room @ the Eden Valley Hotel, open 7 days, 12-5pm